onremit-dev/onremit-coin/INSTALL.md

-Building Litecoin
+Building OnRemit
 ================

-See doc/build-*.md for instructions on building the various elements of the Litecoin Core reference implementation of Litecoin.
+See doc/build-*.md for instructions on building the various elements of the OnRemit Core reference implementation of OnRemit.